qiujunzhang03-7/5243_Project3/README.md

 cd 5243_Project3
 ```

-2. Obtain the Google Sheets service account key:
+2. The Google Sheets service account key is included at `secrets/gs_key.json`.
-   - Contact Qiujun directly for `gs_key.json` (not included in the repo for security)
-   - Place it at `secrets/gs_key.json`

 3. Run the app in RStudio:
 ```r